Transfer Student FAQ

 Please see the following major specific courses that students will take to earn the BA in Communication Sciences and Disorders-Language Speech and Hearing by clicking here.

-Depending on the number of credits and courses completed as a part of the general AA, students may need to build in additional credits and/or two semesters of a foreign language at the college level to satisfy graduation requirements.
+Depending on the number of credits and courses completed as a part of the general AA or transfer credits, students may need to build in additional credits and/or two semesters of a foreign language at the college level to satisfy graduation requirements.
 Students must meet with their academic advisor each semester to ensure they are on track to graduation.

 When can I register for my classes?

 After admission to USF, students will receive notification to sign up for a mandatory orientation.
-Once admitted and registered for orientation, students can schedule an advising appointment that will allow them to possibly register prior to attending orientation.
-Please make sure that you bring with you an unofficial copy of your transcripts, exam scores, and any coursework in progress to ensure that an accurate academic plan is created.
+Once admitted and registered for orientation, students can schedule an advising appointment that will allow them to possibly register for classes prior to attending orientation.
 While students may be able to register before attending orientation if pre-advised, please be aware that if they do not attend orientation, they will be dropped from all registered courses.
 Also, if you applied and were admitted to a different major and would like to pursue CSD-LSH during your first semester at USF, please contact Admissions and request that they change your major in the system so you are classified correctly from the beginning.

 How long will my degree take to complete?